ReadableCode/Rust_Tutorial/docs/setup_rust.md

 - Compile the program using the following command:

+  - This will create the compiled program in the same directory as the source file for the operating system you are using to compile it:

   ```bash
   rustc <filename>.rs
   ```

 - Run the compiled program using the following command:

+  - For Windows this will be a `.exe` file, for Linux it will be the same name as the file:

   ```bash
   ./<filename>
   ```